medical insurance coverage and reimbursement

 Do you have a medical insurance PPO Plan?

 Since the Affordable Care Act mandated most private medical insurance policies to cover lactation services, it can and SHOULD be a reimbursable expense at 100% with no cost-sharing.
-However, due to current legislation in NC, becoming “in-network” can be difficult for IBCLC’S. That said - We are not currently “in-network” with any private medical insurance plans or medicaid, due to the extensive amount of time that it takes to keep up with (for a small lactation practice like ourselves - there are just two of us!).
+However, due to current legislation in NC, becoming “in-network” can be difficult for IBCLC’S. That said - We are partnering with Lactation Consultants Association of America to work with most major insurance providers to ensure lactation services are covered benefits—removing financial barriers and making high-quality care available to more families.

 You can always call your insurance-provider prior-to scheduling to ask about coverage for lactation services.
 Check out the Insurance Reimbursement Section under the Resources listed below for helpful tools regarding the filing process (pages 6-8 of the NWLC toolkit link have a great script to use - it’s a little lengthy but has great info - as well as a list of questions to ask if a phone call is made).